-Strive to be a leader in sustainable practices.
-By focusing on sustainability electives, students achieve an understanding of modern sustainability practices and how to realistically implement them in the world.
-Students who choose this path benefit from Findlay's ongoing sustainability initiatives including solar and wind turbine powered student housing, a biodiesel converter, a 54-acre natural habitat used as a living laboratory and activities including the Ohio Student Sustainability Leader Conference .
+Learn how to realistically implement modern sustainability practices in the work place.
+Students who choose this path benefit from Findlay's ongoing sustainability initiatives including solar and wind turbine powered student housing, a biodiesel converter, a 54-acre natural habitat used as a living laboratory and activities including the Ohio Student Sustainability Leader Conference.

 What These Jobs Do: